tyrdare/D2SS/README.rst

 imported into the d2ss program.
 Please have a look

 Note that "query" is an array of strings.
 This is so the user can format the sql for readability.
-The program will glue it all back together into a string using spaces to execute it.
+The program will glue it all back together into a string using spaces before executing it.